IvanPalm/Resume.md/md_version/CV_IvanPalmegiani_GitHub.md

 Tech stack: Python GIS libraries, QGIS, sklearn, Python-Plotly, Streamlit, Conda, Docker, PostgreSQL-PostGIS, Google Earth Engine, Google Cloud Platform, Google App Engine

 **External Data Consultant** at [Earth Ratings UG][sf46gh40]
-Contract, *Jan.
-2020 - Jun.
+Contract, *May 2020 - Jun.
 2020*
 Explored CDP data and methodologies | Identified and sourced additional data sets on Corporate Environmental Footprint (CEF) and Social Responsibility (CSR) | Developed a web scraper program to source publicly available data in accordance with the respective terms of use | Converted raw contents to tabular formats and integration of open data sets from several sources | Exploratory analyses and visualization of the resulting data sets

-Tech stack: web scarping and data munging was performed in Python
+Tech stack: all technical work was performed in Python

 **External Data Entry Specialist** at [University of Primorska][bv7kewda]
 Contract, *Jan.
 2020*